EMCECS/charts/README.md

   --docker-email=<DOCKER_EMAIL>
 ```

-You can then set it in the Helm chart installations (`ecs-flex-operator` and `ecs-cluster`) with a Helm setting: `--set global.registrySecret=<SECRET_NAME>`.
+You can then set it in the Helm chart installations (`objectscale-manager` and `ecs-cluster`) with a Helm setting: `--set global.registrySecret=<SECRET_NAME>`.
 If you set the `registrySecret` setting in the ecs-flex-operator, it will be assumed in any operator created ECS clusters; however, the parameter can still be set in an `ecs-cluster` release.